Note

 shopware6_pack_unit_plural → Packaging unit plural

-The entered value fills the unit in Shopware.
-Alternatively possible is a free field mapping in the free fields tab in the shop interface.
+The entered value fills the unit in the Shopware.
+Alternatively, a free field mapping is possible in the tab Free fields in the shop interface.

-Product units in Xentral transfer by default to the "Unit of measurement" field of Shopware.
+Product units in Xentral are transferred by default to the "Unit of Measure" field of Shopware.
 This can be overridden with properties or a free field mapping.
-Then the value of the property corresponding to the Xentral unit goes into the set field.
+Then the value of the property corresponding to the Xentral unit goes into the field you set.

-For the "unit of measurement" there is a special feature to consider: So that it can be easily found the corresponding unit must be created in Xentral.
-For example "liter" it looks like this: The abbreviation of the unit must be in the "Unit" field, not the full name.
-This is important so that the unit is assigned to the unit in Shopware when the product is exported and is not newly created.
+For the "unit of measurement" there is a special feature to note: In order for it to be found correctly, the corresponding unit must be created and exist as such in Xentral.
+For the example "Liter", this looks like this: The abbreviation of the unit must be in the "unit" field, not the written name.
+This is important so that the unit is assigned to the unit in Shopware when the item is exported and not recreated.

-If you create a general SEO path as well as sales channel-specific SEO paths, the specific SEO paths will be exported to the relevant sales channels.
-The general valid one will be exported to all other sales channels exported.
+If you create both a generally valid SEO path and Sales Channel-specific SEO paths, the specific SEO paths are exported in the sales channels addressed, and the generally valid one is exported to all other sales channels.

-Alternatively, you can create a free field with the name "shopware6_seo_url" and to the corresponding field in Shopware 6.
-This can be done in the shop interface in the free fields tab.
+Alternatively, you can create a free field with the name "shopware6_seo_url" and map it to the corresponding field in Shopware 6.
+You can do this in the Shop Interface in the Free Fields tab.

-It can happen that the payments are no longer matched by PayPal, i.e. they have a different transaction number (tracking ID) in Shopware than in PayPal.
-This is due to the fact that there are two types of numbers in PayPal, from which the new number is used in Shopware 6.
-This number can not be resolved via the old API.
+It may happen that PayPal's payments are no longer matched, i.e. they have a different transaction number (tracking ID) in Shopware than in PayPal.
+This is because there are two types of such numbers in PayPal, from which the new number is used in Shopware 6.
+This number cannot be resolved via the old API.

-You can solve the problem by entering the new access data for the PayPal API in the PayPal connection.
-The corresponding instructions for the PayPalPlus API are here.
+You can solve the problem by entering the new credentials of the PayPal Plus API in the PayPal connection, and the corresponding instructions for the PayPalPlus API can be found here.

-The meta description can be max.
-255 characters long in Shopware 6.
-If your meta description in Xentral is longer than these 255 characters, only the first 255 characters will be transferred.
-The rest is simply cut.
+The meta description can be a maximum of 255 characters in Shopware 6.
+If your maintained meta description in Xentral is longer than these 255 characters, only the first 255 characters are transferred.
+The rest is simply cut away.

-The shipping costs are automatically imported to Xentral as well.
-In Shopware you can set the shipping costs from a certain purchase amount to free of charge.
-After Xentral the orders with shipping costs will be imported normally with a postage item and its price.
-Postage free orders are imported with the postage item, but this item is listed with 0,00 EUR, so the order is postage-free for the customer.
+Shipping costs are automatically imported to Xentral.
+In Shopware, you can set shipping costs to postage-free above a certain purchase amount.
+After Xentral, the sales orders with postage costs are imported as normal with a postage product and its price.
+Postage-free sales orders are imported with the postage product, but this is listed at 0.00 EUR, so the sales order is postage-free for the customer.